- How to make a histogram using the histogram calculator

 How to make a histogram using the histogram calculator

-If you are here, chances are you just want to make a histogram, and you already know what a histogram is and how it is defined.
+If you are here, chances are you just want to make a histogram, and you already know what a histogram is and how it is defined (if you don't, check our simpler dot plot calculator first).
 So, let's not waste your precious time and get right to it.

 Starting with the field name